guzmanwolfrank/Data/BankSQL/readme.md

 ```
 ### 3. Looker Dashboard

-To visualize the data, import the SQL database into Looker and create dashboards to represent the data insights.
-Documentation on how to do this can be found in the [Looker Documentation](https://docs.looker.com/).
+To visualize the data, I used Looker.
+## The Looker Dashboard can be found here (link#).

 ### 4. SSIS and SSIR Reports